Living in Germany

 "This would fluctuate with currency ups and downs, lifestyles location and circumstances.
 These vary considerably so I cannot provide an accurate figure.
 But, a ballpark figure for one person, to be comfortable, would be about $50,000 a year," remarked one expat who made the move to Friedrichsdorf.

 "Overall, the cost of living in Germany is significantly lower than in many other European countries, however, there are still some areas that have a higher cost of living compared with the rest of the country, such as Munich, Hamburg, Cologne, and Stuttgart.
 The rental price for a nice one bedroom apartment in Germany is usually between $675 and $1100 US Dollars.
 For a nice two bedroom apartment, the price can range from $800 to $1300 US Dollars per month.
-Eating dinner at a moderately priced restaurant usually costs around $12 - $20 US Dollars, depending on the location and menu," commented one expat who moved to Germany.
+Eating dinner at a moderately priced restaurant usually costs around $12 - $20 US Dollars, depending on the location and menu," said one expat.

 What type of recreational facilities are in Germany?